ethereum/ethereum-org/views/content/token.md

 It should have all the 10 000 tokens that were created once the contract was published.
 Since there is not any other defined way for new coins to be issued, those are all that will ever exist.

-You can set up a **Watcher** to keep a look whenever anyone sends a coin using your contract.
+You can set up a **Watcher** to react whenever anyone sends a coin using your contract.
 Here's how you do it:

     var event = tokenInstance.CoinTransfer({}, '', function(error, result){
       if (!error)